-We have audited the financial statements of parent company Vonpende Holdings P.L.C. (the "Company"), which are presented in pages 7 to 37 and comprise the statement of financial position as at 30 June 2022, and the statements of profit or loss, other comprehensive income, changes in equity and cash flows for the period from 1 January 2022 to 30 June 2022, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of parent company Vonpende Holdings P.L.C. (the "Company"), which are presented in pages 7 to 37 and comprise the statement of financial position as at 30 June 2023, and the statements of profit or loss and other comprehensive income, other comprehensive income, changes in equity and cash flows for the period from 1 January 2023 to 30 June 2023, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of parent company Vonpende Holdings P.L.C. as at 30 June 2022, and of its financial performance and its cash flows for the period from 1 January 2022 to 30 June 2022 in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union and the requirements of the Cyprus Companies Law, Cap.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of parent company Vonpende Holdings P.L.C. as at 30 June 2023, and of its financial performance and its cash flows for the period from 1 January 2023 to 30 June 2023 in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union and the requirements of the Cyprus Companies Law, Cap.
 113.